 In 1977 we didn't have the internet.
 The MADAR Project didn't even have a computer.
 We were not aware of, or had any data at the time in 1977, on what SETI was doing or had done.
 The WOW Signal story never appeared in the news until 1996!

-On August 15, 1977, Dr. Jerry Ehman, while working on a SETI project at the Big Ear Radio Telescope of Ohio State University, was startled to see something on the printout.
+Three hundred seventy miles away, on August 15, 1977, Dr. Jerry Ehman, while working on a SETI project at the Big Ear Radio Telescope of Ohio State University, was startled to see something on the printout.
 The signal bore expected hallmarks of potential non-terrestrial and non-solar-system origin.
 It lasted for the full 72 second duration that Big Ear observed it, but has not been detected again.
 Amazed at how closely the signal matched the expected signature of an interstellar signal in the antenna used, Ehman circled the signal on the computer printout and wrote the comment "Wow!" on its side.
 This comment became the name of the signal.

 Portion of the readout showing the "WOW" notation which became the name of this famous signalThe series "6EQUJ5" described the strength of the received signal over a short time-span.
 In the system used at the time at Big Ear, each number from 1 to 9 represented the signal level above the background noise.
 In order to extend the scale, the staff added letters, with each one from A to Z representing increasingly stronger signal levels.
 6EQUJ5 represented a signal that grew in strength to level "U," and then gradually subsides.
 In more familiar notation, the signal increased from zero to level 30 "sigmas" above the background noise, and then decreased again to zero, all in the span of 37 seconds.